 Are you visiting us in the summer?
 Aqualand is a big summer Aquatic Park with diversion for the whole day.
 It has many attractions, water slides and a gigantic pool with artificial waves.
-Playland is another nice Aquatic Park , with pools and aquatic attractions, mini zoo and electronic games.
+Playland is another nice Aquatic Park, with pools, aquatic attractions and electronic games.
 Both are close during winter time (from June until August)

 Aqualand.
 Source: Panoramio.

 The Cine Center Complex is a modern cinema surrounded by some hip bars, trendy restaurants and a shopping mall.
 It's a popular hangout place for locals.
 In the same area of the city (South) you can also find "Bella Vista Cines".
 Cine CBA is the alternatieve downtown with interesting movies.
 If you want to combine some shopping with real cinema experience then you should try "Cinemark" inside the Ventura Mall or "Multicines" inside Las Brisas shopping Mall.
 Movies are usually shown in their original language with Spanish subtitles.